 The table below shows the median length of service for LGBT employees and compares it to the median for all employees.
-The median for all employees is four times that for LGBT employees.
-However, as half of LGBT employees are under 35 years old, this may be a symptom of youthful ambition rather than frustration at lack of progression or a reaction to discriminatory behaviour of colleagues and managers.
+The median for all employees is more than twice that for LGBT employees.
+However, as 41% of LGBT employees are under 35 years old, this may be a symptom of youthful ambition rather than frustration at lack of progression or a reaction to discriminatory behaviour of colleagues and managers.

 Median length of service in years

-Employees who are lesbian, gay, bisexual or transgender 2.5
+Employees who are lesbian, gay, bisexual or transgender 4

-All employees 10.0
+All employees 9